Stories of Stonewall: How the LGBTQ rebellion left a legacy

 "I had never seen 'gay' as part of a political slogan before," he recalls, "let alone associated with the word 'power.'"

+Mitchell, then 20, didn't feel so powerful.
+He'd had to drop out of college after breaking with his family over his sexual orientation, and he was living in a drug-ridden rooming house with an older man who was mortified by the prior night's Stonewall rebellion.

-Mitchell, then 20, was struck by the rebellion and by the crowd that gathered the night after.
+Mitchell, though, was struck by it and by the crowd that gathered the night after the raid, calling for gay power as another tense standoff developed with police.

-Two years later, he would become Indiana University's first openly gay student senator, and his advocacy for LGBTQ people has continued.
-This month, he was the Boston Pride parade's grand marshal.
+Two years later, he would become Indiana University's first openly gay student senator and tell a student newspaper gay people were "showing that our power is real."
+This month, he was honored as the Boston Pride parade's grand marshal for his advocacy for LGBT senior citizens through the group SAGE and other efforts.

+Heading toward the Stonewall that night after the raid, Charles Evans viewed it from the vantage point of a black man from the segregated South, where he'd seen "you had to fight for everything that you got."

+"Now, I got to fight for my rights to be who I am," the college student thought as he joined in the second night of protests, heartened at how many supporters had gathered.

-Karla Jay heard the urgency as she circulated in the crowd outside the Stonewall the night after the raid.
-A month later, she was among hundreds on a march to the Stonewall, mobilized by the nascent Gay Liberation Front.
+Circulating in the crowd, Karla Jay heard the urgency but feared it would fade.
+Yet a month later, she was among hundreds on a march to the Stonewall, mobilized by the nascent Gay Liberation Front.

-Formed in the rebellion's wake, GLF was more radical than earlier groups that staged pioneering, decorous demonstrations.
+Formed in the rebellion's wake, GLF was more radical than earlier groups that staged pioneering, decorous demonstrations and emphasized a message that gay people were mainstream.

 GLF members "didn't care any more about those niceties," said Jay, then a graduate student who became the group's first female leader.
 "We wanted society to change."

+Activists pressed officials to pass anti-discrimination laws and psychiatrists to stop classifying homosexuality as a mental disorder.
+The new groups held dances to socialize in the open.

+"We had to be out, loud and in your face," concluded Segal, the teen spurred to activism by the Stonewall uprising.
+A GLF member, he founded a gay youth group, disrupted TV news and talk shows to raise the movement's visibility, and now publishes the Philadelphia Gay News.

-For Paul Glass, Stonewall's impact was more private: He came out to his family a few weeks later.
+For Paul Glass, Stonewall's impact was more private but no less important.
+He came out to his family a few weeks later.

 A WINDING ROAD OF CHANGE

 Today, the Stonewall Inn is part of the first national monument to LGBT history .
-It has undergone various changes but is still a bar, and a rallying point for LGBTQ activists along a winding road of political and social change .
+It has undergone various physical and ownership changes over the years, but it's still a bar, and a rallying point for LGBTQ activists along a winding road of political and social change .

+With gay marriage legal nationwide, polls show majorities of Americans now support same-sex marriage and nondiscrimination protections for LGBTQ people; 20 states have such laws.
+A federal proposal passed the House this spring but faces long odds in the Senate.

 Enduring differences over the movement are as visible as a rainbow pride flag that went up over the Wisconsin state Capitol this month.
 Where some saw a banner of inclusivity, others viewed it as waving a provocative cause in the public's face .